Amadou-dot/Amadou-dot/README.md

   </tr>
 </table>

-## 🎯 Current Goals
+## 🎯 What I'm Working On

-- 🔍 Exploring new technologies and frameworks
+- 📚 Deepening my understanding of system design and databases
-- 📚 Continuous learning and skill development
+- 🔧 Building projects that solve real problems
-- 🌐 Building impactful applications
+- 🤝 Looking for internship opportunities and collaboration

 ## 📈 Activity Graph